voodootikigod/talker.js/README.md

 (C) Chris Williams (voodootikigod@gmail.com) 2009, Licensed under the MIT-LICENSE

 An client library for accessing [Talker](http://talkerapp.com) [API services](http://talkerapp.com/api/rest).
-It wraps up the streaming JSON API protocol and makes it consumable through various callbacks which are passed the returned JSON object as .
+It wraps up the streaming JSON API protocol and makes it consumable through various callbacks which are passed the returned JSON object.
+I have provided a simple logger application, aptly named logger.js, that simply records daily logs of activity.

 # Usage